 - Educate Yourself

-As a responsible leader in the FinTech industry, Kingsmen Capital is committed to supporting FLM 2016 – Managing Money and Debt Wisely, by raising awareness and the importance of financial literacy in the community.
+As a responsible leader in the FinTech industry, Kingsmen Capital is committed to supporting The month of November represents Canadian Financial Literacy Month 2016 (FLM), – Managing Money and Debt Wisely, by raising awareness and the importance of financial literacy in the community.
 We will be using the hashtags #FLM2016 throughout the remainder of November to share information on social media.
 We hope you will join the conversation!